SimonDaNinja/MineSweeper/README.md

 # MineSweeper

+An implementation of the classic game Minesweeper!
+You can customize the grid dimensions and number of mines.
+Tiles are revealed by typing in row and column numbers (as prompted - it's quite self-explanatory when playing.)

 This program uses windows system functions to:
 1. clear the screen.
 2. check for existence of directories and paths.